plotdb/flexize/README.md

 **Panels Too Small**
 - Adjust the `minWidth` option to a larger value
+- Ensure panels have adequate `flex-basis` values as minimum reserved space
 - Check for CSS conflicts that might override flex properties

+**Resize Jumps on First Drag**
+- Avoid mixing percentage and pixel units in `flex-basis`
+- Use pixel values for `flex-basis`: `flex-basis: 200px` instead of `flex-basis: 30%`
+- Consider using the `flex` shorthand: `flex: 1 1 200px`

 **Wrong Resize Direction**
 - Flexize auto-detects from CSS `flex-direction`